xuanlocatbu/my-website/content/authors/admin/_index.md

 ## About Me

-Xuan Loc Huynh is a Mathematics PhD student at Boston University with a strong quantitative foundation.
-He is passionate about applying advanced mathematical modeling, machine learning, and statistical analysis to real-world problems in data science and quantitative finance.
+Xuan Loc Huynh is a Mathematics PhD student at Boston University.
 This summer, he will join the Erdos Institute’s Quantitative Finance Boot Camp - a program tailored for PhDs seeking to pivot into industry roles.
 His goal is to secure an internship in summer 2026 where he can bring mathematical precision and data-driven insights to impactful projects.